There’s actually so many amazing things to do in Tromso Norway in winter, you won’t be stuck for ideas.

 Pin it below to save for later!

-Free things to do in Tromso
+The best free things to do in Tromso

 1. The lake at the top of Tromso (FREE)